adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

 ### Infrastructure as a Code

-Code presented in this post is defined in single yaml file.
-Both infrastructure (database, security roles, lambda functions and API) and logic (code executed by lambda functions) is defined in CloudFormation.
-Creating Serverless applications in CloudFormation became bit simpler since AWS realised set of resources under `AWS::Serverless::*` namespace.
+Defining Serverless applications in CloudFormation became a bit simpler since AWS realised set of resources under `AWS::Serverless::*` namespace.
+In fact code presented in this post is defined in single yaml file.
+Both infrastructure (database, security roles, lambda functions and API gateway) and logic (code executed by lambda functions) is defined in CloudFormation.
 Most of resources from that namespace have equivalent in standard CloudFormation resources.
 For example, used in this post, `AWS::Serverless::Function` is just `AWS::Lambda::Function` with some improvements, or also used `AWS::Serverless::Api` which simplifies creation of API Gateways (by creating `AWS::ApiGateway::RestApi` and few other resources from `AWS::ApiGateway::*` resource).
 Of course as usually is such situations using resources from `AWS::Serverless::*` allows you to build infrastructure quicker and on the other hand using standard CloudFormation resources gives you more configuration options.

 ### Database